Lombiq/Orchard-Dojo-Library/Library/Training/Guidelines/CoreConceptsAndBasicUsage/ExpertContentManagement.md

 - In-depth content customization with Layouts
 	- Master Layouts
 	- Building a grid
-	- Using advanced elements like the Shape element
 - Auditing content with Audit Trail

 Time requirement: 1h 45m